 - > Identify an information services (IS) specialist with experience building registries and familiarity with the local EHR and natural language processing.
 Partner them with a clinician with informatics experience to collaborate on building the registry. - > Communicate the desired requirements based on the guidelines from Step 6 with the IS specialist. - > Build and test the registry by comparing registry results with manual chart review.
 Refine the registry until it reaches an acceptable level of sensitivity and specificity.
 Each site should consider staffing capacity and time requirements for manual chart review during development.
 If there is limited time for manual chart review, consider making the registry more specific. - > Determine how you will remove people from the registry once they have fulfilled the closure criteria, so they don't keep coming up each time the registry is run.
-Discuss options to build in ways to automate their removal with the IS specialist. - > Build in feedback loops between the ASN team and the IS specialist to constantly refine the registry based on patterns discovered during chart review and changes to the guidelines. - > Determine if any changes will be needed in the way clinicians interact with the EHR to make sure the EHR fields used by the registry are accurately populated (e.g. negative lab results for at-home screening, health modifier field for interval colonoscopy)
+Discuss options to build in ways to automate their removal with the IS specialist. - > Build in feedback loops between the ASN team and the IS specialist to constantly refine the registry based on patterns discovered during chart review and changes to the guidelines. - > Determine if any changes will be needed in the way clinicians interact with the EHR to make sure the EHR fields used by the registry are accurately populated (e.g. health modifier fields, diagnosis codes).